Hillary L. Sullivan M.S.

 Hillary Sullivan

-Hillary Sullivan is a biogeochemist studying how human-induced activities and land use affect the structure and function of ecosystems.
-Sullivan is a Ph.D.
-Candidate at Northeastern University studying the impact of hydrology on biogeochemical cycling in salt marshes.
+I am a biogeochemist studying how human-induced activities and land use affect the structure and function of ecosystems.
+I am a Ph.D. candidate at Northeastern University studying the impact of hydrology on biogeochemical cycling in salt marshes.
+I work in New England salt marshes studying the impact of hydrologic restoration with runnels on carbon and nitrogen cycling.
+Through a NOAA graduate fellowship, I am helping with restoration efforts at the Waquoit Bay National Estuarine Research Reserve.

-Sullivan previously contributed to the TIDE Project, a long-term ecosystem-wide nutrient enrichment experiment in the salt marshes of Plum Island, Massachusetts.
-The study aims to assess how fertilizer and resulting nitrogen loads are affecting salt marsh nutrient retention and cycling, and consequently, marsh structure.
+I previously contributed to the TIDE project, a long-term ecosystem-wide nutrient enrichment experiment in the salt marshes of Plum Island, Massachusetts.
+The study aimed to assess how fertilizer and resulting nitrogen loads are affecting salt marsh nutrient retention and cycling, and consequently, marsh structure.
+I also helped study nutrient uptake in Brazilian riparian streams.

-Prior to joining the Center, Sullivan worked at the Woods Hole Marine Biological Laboratory and the Louisiana Universities Marine Consortium.
-She received both her B.A. in Environmental Science: Conservation and Biology and her M.S. in Biology from Clark University.
+Prior to joining Woodwell Climate, I worked at the Marine Biological Laboratory and the Louisiana Universities Marine Consortium.
+I received both my B.A. in environmental science with a concentration in conservation and biology and my M.S. in biology from Clark University.

 Projects